How Educational Institutions Shape Identity and Leadership

 Institutions everywhere influence behavior.

-Families, businesses, communities, and governments all transmit expectations through structure and culture.
+Families, businesses, communities, schools, churches, governments, and civic organizations all transmit expectations through structure and culture.

 When institutions are designed intentionally, they create environments where discipline, leadership, and responsibility flourish.